hawkaii/wifi-golang-backend/README.md

 # wifi-golang-backend

-A backend server written in Go for managing WiFi network data, user authentication, and statistics, with a focus on secure OAuth flows and location-aware WiFi access.
+A backend server written in Go for managing WiFi network data, user authentication, statistics, and AI-powered travel recommendations, with a focus on secure OAuth flows and location-aware WiFi access.

 ---